-To affiliate with the PSTC graduate students must apply to the training program and reapply annually to maintain membership.
-Applications (and reapplications) are distributed annually in spring (although students may apply at any time throughout the year).
+To affiliate with the PSTC, graduate students must apply to the training program and reapply annually to maintain membership.
+Applications (and reapplications) are distributed in the spring (although students may apply at any time throughout the year).
 Some students indicate an interest in population studies on their applications to graduate school.
 Other students apply to the training program after enrollment in their graduate programs, sometimes after coursework sparks an interest in demography.
 Either way, admission into the training program begins with admission to one of the affiliated PhD programs.
-Information about these programs can be found on their Web sites via the following links:
+Information about these programs can be found on their websites via the following links:

 Each year approximately 40-50 trainees are active in the program.
-The relatively small size of the program guarantees that we can offer our students personalized attention and provide them with many opportunities for financial support, engagement in collaborative research, close interaction with faculty, and outstanding facilities.
+The relatively small size of the program guarantees that the center can offer students personalized attention and provide them with many opportunities for financial support, engagement in collaborative research, close interaction with faculty, and outstanding facilities.

 Both prospective and current students should contact Leah VanWey, the PSTC's Associate Director, for more details.